stn1slv/awesome-integration/README.md

 - [OpenAPI Diff](https://github.com/OpenAPITools/openapi-diff) - Compare two OpenAPI specifications (3.x) and render the difference to HTML plaintext, or Markdown files.
 - [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) - Allows generation of API client libraries (SDK generation), server stubs, documentation and configuration automatically given an OpenAPI Spec (both 2.0 and 3.0 are supported).
 - [OpenAPI Style Validator](https://github.com/OpenAPITools/openapi-style-validator) - A customizable style validator to make sure your OpenAPI spec follows your organization's standards.
+- [Spectral](https://github.com/stoplightio/spectral) - A JSON/YAML linter with out of the box support for OpenAPI 3.0 & 2.0 and AsyncAPI.
 - [Swagger Editor](https://swagger.io/tools/swagger-editor/) - Design, describe, and document your API on the first open source editor fully dedicated to OpenAPI-based APIs.
 - [Zally](https://github.com/zalando/zally) - A linter for OpenAPI specifications.